Poljane Gymnasium

-The Poljane Upper Secondary School (Gimnazija Poljane) is located in Ljubljana, the capital of Slovenia.
-It is a coeducational nondenominational state secondary general education school for students aged between 15 and 19.
+The Poljane Gymnasium (Gimnazija Poljane) is located in Ljubljana, the capital of Slovenia.
+It is a coeducational nondenominational state gymnasium (secondary general education school for students aged between 15 and 19).
 It prepares them for university, which they can enroll at after passing the matura (leaving exam).

 History

-The Poljane Upper Secondary School was founded in 1889 as a lower secondary school with German as the language of instruction.
+The Poljane Gymnasium was founded in 1889 as a lower secondary school with German as the language of instruction.
 Its initial name was "Second State Gymnasium".
 In 1900, it was expanded to include 15- to 19-year-olds as well.
 In the present building classes started in 1907.
 In 1918 the building was renovated and German was replaced by Slovene as the language of instruction.
-By 1921, the Poljane Grammar School was the largest secondary school in Slovenia.
+By 1921, the Poljane Gymnasium was the largest secondary school in Slovenia.
 Several school reforms changed the curriculum and the name of the school.
-These names included "Upper Secondary School No. 2", "Upper Secondary School No. 5", and "Vida Janežič Upper Secondary School" (the last name refers to the Communist-era hero Vida Janežič, 1914-1944).
-In 1990 the school was renamed the Poljane Upper Secondary School.
+These names included "Gymnasium No. 2", "Gymnasium No. 5", and "Vida Janežič Gymnasium" (the last name refers to the Communist-era hero Vida Janežič, 1914-1944).
+In 1990 the school was renamed the Poljane Gymnasium.

 Main characteristics

 The school's curriculum consists of two programs: the general program (splošna gimnazija) and the classical program (klasična gimnazija), in which one of the foreign languages is Latin.
 A change introduced three years ago is European classes, in which the general program incorporates the latest trends: project approach, authentic interdisciplinary learning, team teaching of foreign languages with the aim of increasing the intercultural competence of students.

-The Poljane Upper Secondary School offers its students the possibility to choose among a broad range of foreign languages.
+The Poljane Gymnasium offers its students the possibility to choose among a broad range of foreign languages.
 All students in school study at least two foreign languages, some study three or even four.
 In addition to English or German as the first foreign language (starting at an intermediate level), they can pick one or two at a beginner level, choosing from German, French, Spanish, Italian, Russian and Classical Greek in the classical program.
 The second foreign language is studied for all four years, the third one for two or three.
 In the classical program, Latin is a compulsory subject with a focal role in the curriculum.